astral-sh/ruff/CONTRIBUTING.md

 These checks will run on GitHub Actions when you open your Pull Request, but running them locally will save you time and expedite the merge process.

-To update the snapshot tests interactively execute (after running the tests):
+Note that many code changes also require updating the snapshot tests, which is done interactively after running `cargo test` like so:

 ```shell
 cargo insta review
 ```

 If you have `pre-commit` [installed](https://pre-commit.com/#installation) then you can use it to assist with formatting and linting.
 The following command will run the `pre-commit` hooks:

 ```shell